-In terms of economic development, it is an objective of Meath County Council:
+In terms of economic development, it is an objective of Meath County Council and Navan Town Council:

-ECON OBJ 1 DEV To support, be proactive and implement the spatial dimension of the Economic Development Strategy for County Meath 2014-2022 with particular regard to the development of the IDA Business and Technology Park.
-ECON OBJ 2 DEV To zone suitable lands to facilitate employment generation and to facilitate the development of employment creating land uses at these identified locations in accordance with the principles of proper planning.
-ECON OBJ 3 DEV To provide for small and medium sized industries to develop on lands zoned for E2 General Enterprise & Employment Use (See Zoning Objectives Maps) off the Knockumber Road.
-ECON OBJ 4 DEV To provide for the continued development of Beechmount Home Park as a furniture showcase centre by supporting both manufacturing and retail uses related to home furnishings.
+Town Council: ECON DEV OBJ 1 To zone suitable lands to facilitate employment generation and to facilitate the development of employment creating land uses at these identified locations in accordance with the principles of proper planning.
+ECON DEV OBJ 2 To provide sites for the relocation of non compatible town centre commercial uses on a site zoned for E2 General Enterprise & Employment Use (See Zoning Objectives Maps) off the Knockumber Road.
+ECON DEV OBJ 3 To provide for small and medium sized industries to develop on lands zoned for E2 General Enterprise & Employment Use (See Zoning Objectives Maps) off the Knockumber Road.
+ECON DEV OBJ 4 To provide for the continued development of Beechmount Home Park as a furniture showcase centre by supporting both manufacturing and retail uses related to home furnishings.
 Manufacturing and retail uses which are not directly related to the furniture trade shall only be facilitated in the case of an extension to an existing authorised use.
-ECON OBJ 5 DEV Meath County Council shall facilitate the Health Service Executive and the Department of Health in the provision of a new Regional Hospital in Navan.
-Meath County Council has identified 3 possible locations within the town to develop the new Regional Hospital and have identified it as one of the most important potential economic stimulants for this town and region building on the high level economic objective contained in the Meath County Development Plan 2013-2019.
-ECON D OBJ 6 EV To support the redevelopment of Pairc Tailteann as a modern "Sports Hub".
+ECON DEV OBJ 5 To provide for light industrial and industrial office type employment at Mullaghboy Industrial Estate and to facilitate the expansion of existing authorised uses/developments where necessary and appropriate.
+ECON DEV OBJ 6 Navan Town Council and Meath County Council shall facilitate the Health Service Executive and the Department of Health in the provision of a new Regional Hospital in Navan.
+Navan Town Council and Meath County Council's have identified lands within Framework Plan 1 as their preferred location to develop the new Regional Hospital and have identified it as one of the most important potential economic stimulants for this town and region building on the high level economic objective contained in the Meath County Development Plan 2013-2019.